khueue/prolongo/diary.md

    when parsing database responses that contain an arbitrary sequence of bytes that represent several documents.
 Should cleanup the creating and reading of socket documents.
 And try to implement cursors.

+ * May 4.
+Mostly worked on mongo:find_one/4.
+It should work.
+But still unsure of how to properly design everything.
+Tomorrow I should implement the return field selector for find_one, and then give the real find a try.
+This would involve cursors, again.